-- 3.6.1 16 and 17 year olds cannot normally apply to the housing register.
-The exception is 17 year olds who are looked after children in local authority care and who are working with Children's Services, in conjunction with a Breckland Housing Solutions Officer, on a housing plan for when they turn 18.
-This application can be made up to 6 months in advance of their 18th birthday, but any offer of accommodation will be subject to appropriate trustee arrangements being in place, showing that they will be supported in the tenancy and that the level of support is appropriate for their needs.
-The trustee could be a family member, adult friend, or a professional body e.g. Life After Care services. - 3.6.2 Anyone approaching the Council who is under 18 years old will be referred to a housing officer for advice regarding their housing rights and options and may be referred for supported housing for young people.
+- 3.6.1 Anyone aged 16 or over can apply for housing if they are eligible.
+However, this does not guarantee housing under the scheme and until the applicant reaches 18 years old any offer of accommodation will be subject to appropriate trustee arrangements being in place and show that they will be supported in the tenancy and that the level of support is appropriate for their needs.
+The trustee could be a family member, adult friend, or a professional body e.g. Leaving Care services. - 3.6.2 Applicants under 18 years old will be referred to a housing officer for advice regarding their housing rights and options and may be offered semi-independent accommodation with support.